Why study BSc (Hons) Mental Health Nursing at BU?

 - Practical experience takes a central role in the course, with 50% of your time being spent on placement in a variety of healthcare environments across the south

-- Put your learnings into practice in our new £48 million Bournemouth Gateway Building and benefit from simulated hospital wards and community home settings
+- Put your learnings into practice in our purpose built Bournemouth Gateway Building and benefit from simulated hospital wards and community home settings

 Not sure which nursing course is for you?
 Read our guide to nursing courses at BU.

-Foundation Year: We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
+Foundation Year: We have a Foundation Year option for students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills needed to prepare you for the Mental Health Nursing degree, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree and begin your Mental Health Nursing study.
 The Foundation Year will be based at the Talbot Campus, Bournemouth.
+If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 Apprenticeship route: Our registered nursing degree apprenticeships (RNDA) in Mental Health Nursing and Adult Nursing allow you to be employed and receive a full wage while studying.